 - The trail segment between State Route 181 and the trail bridge south of South 180th Street is closed by the City of Kent and the U.S. Army Corps of Engineers for levee reconstruction.

 For further details, please visit our press release.

 We have one pair of tickets to giveaway for tonight’s Wilco concert.
 All you have to do, is comment on this Facebook post (before 1 o’clock) and tell us which Wilco song reminds you of a KING COUNTY PARK.
 I swear, the first person to mention a park from another system will be immediately disqualified.
 Good luck Wilcomaniacs.

 * Boring disclaimer info for ticket giveaways

-Entrants must tweet their response to the above question.
-No King County Parks employees or their families are eligible.
+Entrants must comment on the Facebook post from the above request.
+King County employees or their families are not eligible.
 One entry per person.
 Any entries using offensive language, racism or discrimination will be removed and excluded from the contest at our discretion.
-By tweeting, entrants agree to give King County permission to use their quote and/or name for promotional purposes (example: your quote and first name on our website).
-Ticket give-away winners will pick up their tickets at the Concert Box Office at Marymoor Park.
+By commenting, entrants agree to give King County permission to use their photo and/or name for promotional purposes (example: your photo and first name on our website).
+Ticket give-away winner will pick up their tickets at the Concert Box Office at Marymoor Park.
 Parking and concessions not included.
 Entrants must agree to all of the above terms to be eligible.

 Crews will be ditching along the Gilman Trail from the 10th through the 21st, from 8 a.m. to 3 p.m.
 They have begun at the City of Seattle line (near Lake Forest Park) and will proceed east from there down the trail.
 There will be heavy equipment involved, so portions of the trail may be closed for up to 15 minute intervals.
 Thank you for your patience.